theorangepotato/programming-languages-2019/Assignment1/README.md

 Note that this does not specify what will happen if your computation reaches `hd #` or `tl #`.
 In my implementation the computation will just get stuck at `hd #` or `tl #`, in more sophisticated implementations, you would probably want to have something like a runtime exception.

-**Exercise:** (not necessary to hand this in, but should help to see how to implement the two rules above in `Interpreter.hs`) The computation rule `hd a:b:c:#   --->   a` is written in concrete syntax.
-Translate it to abstract syntax.
-Also run it in the parser and compare.
+**Exercise:** (not necessary to hand this in, but should help to see how to implement the two rules above in `Interpreter.hs`) Translate the computation rule `hd a:b:c:#   --->   a` from concrete syntax to abstract syntax.
+Also run ``hd a:b:c:#` in the parser and compare.